Northeastern University - Silicon Valley

 - Masters of English, University of Santiago in Santiago – Chile

-Ricardo Baeza-Yates is the Director of Data Science at Northeastern University Silicon Valley and part-time Professor of Practice.
+Ricardo Baeza-Yates is the Director of Data Science at Northeastern University Silicon Valley and part-time Professor of the Practice.
 He is also the CTO of NTENT, a semantic search technology company based in California since June 2016.
 Prior to these roles, he was the VP of Research at Yahoo Labs, based in Sunnyvale, California, from August 2014 to February 2016.
 Before joining Yahoo Labs in California, he founded and led the Yahoo labs in Barcelona and Santiago de Chile from 2006 to 2015.
 Between 2008 and 2012 he oversaw Yahoo Labs in Haifa, Israel, and started the London lab in 2012.

 Baeza-Yates is a part-time Professor at the Department of Information and Communication Technologies (DTIC) of the Universitat Pompeu Fabra (UPF), in Barcelona, Spain, as well as at the Department of Computing Science (DCC) of Universidad de Chile in Santiago.
 During 2005, he was an ICREA research professor at UPF.
 Until 2004 he was a Professor and founding director of the Center for Web Research at Universidad de Chile.